patrickcortez/Console-Explorer/Readme.md

 It also has *environmental variable expansion*, so you can export and use your variables in any command with ease.

+It has *Brace Matching* and Recursive Copying.
+Which would help improve the CLI and FS management.

 it has its own *Text Editor* and *Image Viewer*, so you can edit text files and view images instantly while using **Console Explorer**.